m-daniela/chat-app/Notes/work.md

 This research studies the security claims of the protocol and the Java implementation of the protocol, Android application and the server.
 It also aims to discover buffer over-read vulnerabilities (Heartbleed bug) using different types of fuzz testing on the simplified server code and the messaging process?.

-They have also analysed the Sesame algorithm manually, but found that the session recovery feature is not implemented in the application.
+They have also analysed the Sesame algorithm [sesame] manually, but found that the session recovery feature is not implemented in the application.
 They present four cases: app restoration with and without backup after the account was deleted and without deleting it.
 They found out that, in the first two cases, the other party cannot send messages once the account was deleted, whereas, in the last two, the messages are sent but not delivered to the other party, therefore, they are lost and this could leave place for other attacks.

 Forward and future secrecy are also challenged, being too weak regarding the code implementation and the case in which the device is compromised.
 Also, data is not completely deleted from the device and then an attacker could retrieve the previously saved and used keys to break these properties.